peterhinch/micropython-touch/TOUCHPAD.md

 * `cspin` An initialised `Pin` instance connected to the device chip select.
 * `ssd` Initialised display driver instance.

-Optional keyword-only args:
+Optional keyword-only arg:
 * `alen:int=10`
-* `variance:int=500`
-* `verbose:bool=True`
-These determine the post-processing done on touch samples.
-When a touch occurs a set of N samples is acquired.
-If the variance exceeds the `variance` value the set is discarded and another is acquired. `alen` determines the size of the set.
+This determines the post-processing done on touch samples.
+When a touch occurs a set of N samples is acquired and the mean is taken as the touch location. `alen` determines the size of the set.
-If `verbose` is set a message is output each time a sample set is discarded.
-In practice `variance` is determined by the quality of the touch panel.
-Set it too low and all samples are discarded: the application becomes unresponsive.
-A value of 50 works well with a good quality display.
-The default of 500 was needed for a cheap Chinese display.

 Method: `init`.
 This is a method of the base class and its args are described below in "the init method".
 In practice the user runs the calibration script